-A Natural Approach to Insect Preventation and Recipes for Natural, Herbal Flea, Tick, Mosquito Repellent Sprays, Rubs, and Dips for Dogs and Cats
+A Natural Approach to Insect Prevention and Recipes for Natural, Herbal Flea, Tick, Mosquito Repellent Sprays, Rubs, and Dips for Dogs and Cats

-DIY Natural herbal flea, tick, mosquito, repellent sprays, rubs, dips and rinse recipes for dogs and cats
+a natural layered approach to insect prevention and recipes for natura flea, tick, mosquito repellent sprays, rubs, and dips for dogs and cats

 9 min read